 A Structural Deficit

 School funding has not kept pace with inflation.
-Across the state, school district expenses have increased 4% annually over the last decade according to the MN Department of Education.
+Across the state, school district costs increase 4% annually over the last decade according to the MN Department of Education.
 In Cambridge-Isanti we have held cost increases closer to 3% annually.
-But our revenues have increased by less than 2% annually.
+During that time, our revenues have increased by less than 2% annually.
 The result is less "buying power" or real dollars per student than we had 20 years ago.
 At the same time, schools are expected to continually increase and improve services.
-The District has been spending from its fund balance for almost 10 years to avoid budget cuts and maintain programs; that is no longer a sustainable strategy.
-The District went through two years of spending reductions in 2019 and 2020 totaling $7.5 Million and eliminating 90 jobs during FY2020 and FY2021.
+After ten years of deficit spending, the District fund balance (savings account) dropped below $2 Million.
+To protect the long-term fiscal health of the district, the School Board has cut spending by $7.5 Million and eliminating 90 jobs during FY2020 and FY2021.
 For the last two years, the district has balanced its budget and is committed to fiscal responsibility.

-The District relies on state funding for 84% of its budget.
-Looking forward, the State of Minnesota is projecting a budget deficit of more than $4 Billion.
-The last time the state faced this large of a deficit, education funding was held flat with a 0% increase over two years and some state aid payments were delayed, which forced many districts into short-term cash-flow borrowing to cover payroll.
-With no additional funding from the state, our school district will have a $1.7 Million deficit in FY21, and that deficit compounds moving forward.
-Without additional revenue, the District will need to engage in budget reductions annually; this means more layoffs, fewer services, program cuts, and even larger class sizes in the future.
+The District relies on state funding for 83% of its budget.
+With no additional funding from the state, the school district faces a $1.7 Million deficit in FY21, and that deficit compounds moving forward.
+Without additional revenue, the District will need to engage in budget reductions annually; this means more layoffs, fewer services, and program cuts.

 Additional School Finance Information